-- RHOM goes to gay polo: During Season 3 of RHOM, several of the Miami ladies went to a gay polo match for a day of fabulousness and fun.
-With transgender model Lauren Foster along for the ride, Alexia, Adriana, Ana and Marysol spent the polo match surrounded by boys and serving as judges for the events booths.
-Of course, gay polo conveniently coincided with Lea Black's annual charity gala, leaving Alexia stuck choosing between the self-proclaimed "Mayor of Miami" and the Lea Black Victims Club.
-In the end, she chose the party bus over the black tie event.
+- RHOM goes to gay polo: During Season 3 of The Real Housewives of Miami, several of the Miami ladies went to a gay polo match for a day of fabulousness and fun.
+With transgender model Lauren Foster along for the ride, Alexia Echevarria, Adriana de Moura, Ana Quincoces and Marysol Patton spent the polo match surrounded by bevies of boys and even served as judges for the event's booths.
+Of course, gay polo conveniently coincided with Lea Black's annual charity gala, leaving Alexia stuck choosing between the self-proclaimed "Mayor of Miami's" epic fundraiser and spending the rest of the day with the 'Wives deemed the "Lea Black Victims Club."
+In the end, she chose the gays in the party bus over the black tie event.
 Gay Polo: 1, Lea Black, 0.

-- NeNe rides in the LA Pride parade: By Season 5 of the Real Housewives of Atlanta, OG Housewife and fan favorite NeNe Leakes had reached a new level of success.
-Thanks to her roles in the Ryan Murphy sitcoms Glee and The New Normal, NeNe had begun a new chapter in her career as a burgeoning sitcom star.
+- NeNe rides in the LA Pride parade: By Season 5 of The Real Housewives of Atlanta, OG Housewife and fan favorite NeNe Leakes had reached an unprecedented level of success.
+Thanks to roles in the Ryan Murphy sitcoms Glee and The New Normal, NeNe had begun a new chapter in her career as a burgeoning star of the silver screen.
 Connecting with her legions of gay fans, NeNe rode in the LA Pride parade to promote The New Normal.
 Showering the parade-goers with love, NeNe credited the gay community with "inventing everything": from weaves and nail polish to how to walk.
-While she may be confusing the LGBT community at large with drag culture - and calling the gays "half-man/half-lady" wasn't the most accurate or politically correct move - it's always nice to be appreciated?
+While she may be confusing the LGBTQ community at large with drag culture - calling the gays "half-man/half-lady" wasn't the most accurate or politically correct move - it's always nice to be appreciated?
 Either way, NeNe remains somewhat of an icon among the gay community.
 BLOOP!

-- Rosie Pierri's journey to acceptance on RHONJ: Perhaps the most prominent member of the LGBT community in the Housewives franchise - Andy notwithstanding, of course - is Rosie Pierri.
+- Rosie Pierri's journey to acceptance on RHONJ: Perhaps the most prominent member of the LGBTQ community in the Housewives franchise - Andy notwithstanding, of course - is Rosie Pierri.
 When Teresa's cousin Kathy Wakile joined RHONJ as a Housewife in Season 3, she brought her entire family to our screens - including her younger Rosie, who happened to be a lesbian.
 Though it wasn't directly mentioned during Kathy's first season on the show, Rosie's sexual orientation became much more of a focus during Season 4, as she came out to her niece and nephew and opened up to Kathy about her difficult journey in accepting her identity.
-The unreserved acceptance of Rosie by the Wakiles, Gorgas and Giudices showed once again how the ladies of New Jersey were miles ahead of public opinion on LGBT issues.
+The unreserved acceptance of Rosie by the Wakiles, Gorgas and Giudices showed once again how the ladies of New Jersey were miles ahead of public opinion on LGBTQ issues.
 Since her coming out on the show, we've continued to see Rosie explore her identity in each subsequent season: going to clubs with Joe and Melissa Gorga as her wingmen, dating women and even bringing her girlfriend to family dinners.

 It's no secret that the Real Housewives hold a special place in both gay and pop culture.
-There's no denying the influence the Bravo network and its programming has had on LGBT attitudes over the last 10+ years for the better.
-The Real Housewives franchise has helped usher in greater acceptance of the gay community by showing LGBT individuals as real people who hold important places in the lives of the ladies we love.
+There's no denying the influence the Bravo network and its programming has had on LGBTQ attitudes over the last 10+ years for the better.
+The Real Housewives franchise has helped usher in greater acceptance of the gay community by showing LGBTQ individuals as real people who hold important places in the lives of the ladies we love.
 Recently, Andy Cohen was asked in an interview why Bravo doesn't have a show featuring a predominantly gay cast, a la its past efforts like Queer Eye for the Straight Guy.
 His simple answer was that, in 2015, it would be reductive to "ghettoize gay guys" and that Bravo has gay people on almost every show in the network's schedule.
-In the years to come, we can almost certainly look forward to the Real Housewives continuing to have a positive impact on LGBT acceptance and equality simply by fully accepting gay people into their lives as friends, family and loved ones.
+In the years to come, we can almost certainly look forward to the Real Housewives continuing to have a positive impact on LGBTQ acceptance and equality simply by fully accepting gay people into their lives as friends, family and loved ones.
 So thank you, Housewives.
 As we celebrate this moment in American history, we recognize your small part in helping us get here.